Danilo Kiš: Move to Paris

 Rattled by the plagiarism controversy and subsequent defamation lawsuit, Kiš left Belgrade for Paris in the summer of 1979.
 In 1983 he published The Encyclopedia of the Dead.
 During this period in his life, Kiš achieved greater global recognition as his works were translated into several languages.

 Death and Funeral

-After feeling weak for several months, Kiš was diagnosed with metastatic lung cancer in September 1989.
-He died a month later, on October 15, 1989.
+Kiš was diagnosed with lung cancer in 1986 and had an operation.
+In 1989, the cancer returned and he died on October 15 1989.
 Kiš was 54 at the time of his death, the same age that his father had been when he was sent to Auschwitz.
 As per his request, he was buried in Belgrade with the Serbian Orthodox Church rite.

 Personal life

 Kiš was married to Mirjana Miočinović from 1962 to 1981.
 At the time of his death, he was living with Pascale Delpech, his former student from the University of Bordeaux.

 Kiš was a close friend of writer Susan Sontag.
 After his death, Sontag edited and published Homo Poeticus, a compilation of Kiš's essays and interviews.